minetest-mods/i3/API.md

 They can be registered in-game dynamically and have a size beyond 3x3 items.

 **Note:** the registration format differs from the default registration format in everything.
 The width is automatically calculated depending where you place the commas.

-Look at the examples attentively.
+Examples:

-#### Registering a custom crafting type (example)
+#### Registering a custom crafting type

 ```Lua
 i3.register_craft_type("digging", {